-Following the national standardization strategy and the related Policy on Aerospace Technical Standardization (2021-2025), ILNAS, with the support of ANEC GIE, is providing national stakeholders with relevant information and opportunities regarding technical standardization in the space sector, and aims to raise awareness regarding the potential benefits of involvement in this domain.
+Following the national standardization strategy and the related Policy on Aerospace Technical Standardization (2021-2025), ILNAS is providing national stakeholders with relevant information and opportunities regarding technical standardization in the space sector, and aims to raise awareness regarding the potential benefits of involvement in this domain.
 Accordingly, this standards analysis should have allowed national stakeholders to understand the various benefits from involvement in technical standardization and to identify technical committees of potential interest regarding their activities.

-Finally, conforming to the third project of the Policy on Aerospace Technical Standardization, ILNAS, with the support of ANEC GIE, has undertaken concrete developments for strengthening education and research activities in the area of technical standardization.
-In this frame, ILNAS, the University of Luxembourg and the SnT have begun implementing a new research program around aerospace, ICT and construction problematics.
+Finally, conforming to the third project of the Policy on Aerospace Technical Standardization, ILNAS has undertaken concrete developments for strengthening education and research activities in the area of technical standardization.
+In this frame, ILNAS, the University of Luxembourg and the SnT are implementing, since 2021, a research program around aerospace, ICT and construction domains49.